mitre/sandcat/docs/Sandcat-Details.md

 ## Precompiled Binaries
 Precompiled agent binaries are located in the `payloads` directory and are referenced with the following filename:
 - `sandcat.go-darwin` compiled binary for Mac targets
+- `sandcat.go-darwin-arm64` compiled binary for Mac with ARM processor targets
 - `sandcat.go-linux` compiled binary for Linux targets
-- `sandcat.go-windows` compiled binary for Windows targets.
+- `sandcat.go-windows` compiled binary for Windows targets

 These files get updated when dynamically compiling agents, so they will always contain the latest compiled version on your system.